-And if you are wondering if this Time Lapse primer is worth your time, Bradley Cooper (who co-wrote the script the script with Bradley King) read through this post and commented on Twitter:
+Wait wait, this is my favorite bit.
+If you are wondering if this Time Lapse primer walk through is worth your time, Bradley Cooper (who co-wrote the script with Bradley King) read through this post and said this on Twitter about it:

 — bp cooper (@bpcooper) June 19, 2015

 Anyway, first things first, this post is solely for those people who have already seen the movie.
 If you have not yet seen it, you are solely allowed to watch the trailer, read the overview section and then promptly leave.
 No sneaking peeks further down the page.
 No jumping ahead.
 Because this post is NOT a general overview of the movie Time Lapse.
 But a super super deep dive into the inner workings of the film.

 So for all those of you who should not be here, you have been warned, just the general overview and the trailer.
 So, let’s discuss the general overview so that we can get rid of everyone and finally get that alone time we (I) were (was) hoping for.
 First the trailer:

 Time Lapse Movie Trailer & Overview

 The three characters in the movie become fascinated, intrigued, and then embroiled in the chaos that it brings.
 As the trio try to decide what they are going to do with this power, the power sort of implodes in on itself.
 It is a fantastic, slow boil of a movie with a marvelous surprise twist at the end that will make you reconsider everything you’ve seen up to that point.
 I cannot recommend the movie enough.
 If not for its simple, yet sophisticated script, then for its very tightly wound plot and interesting characters.
 It’s definitely going to be a must see for anyone that considers themselves a fan of time travel at all.